tmarcelojr/teo-josh-project2-recipe-website/notes.md

 * Index - renders but not styled
 * Show - renders but not styled
 		- Done. need to add button logic
-* Delete - haven't started
+* Delete - renders but not styled
 * Edit - renders but not styled
 * Update - renders but not styled
 * New - renders but not styled